E.ON: History

 E.ON also acquired Sydkraft in Sweden and OGK-4 (now: Unipro) in Russia.
 Sydkraft, Powergen, and OGK-4 were rebranded to E.ON Sverige, E.ON UK, and E.ON Russia respectively.
-In the United States, E.ON inherited Louisville, Kentucky-based Louisville Gas & Electric Energy, via the acquisition of Powergen, and operated it as E.ON US, until 2010, when E.ON US was sold to Pennsylvania-based PPL for $7.625 billion.
+In the United States, E.ON inherited Louisville, Kentucky-based Louisville Gas & Electric Energy, via the acquisition of Powergen, and operated it as E.ON US, until 2010, when E.ON US was sold to Allentown, Pennsylvania-based PPL Corporation for $7.625 billion.
 The sale was closed on 1 November 2010, with E-ON US becoming LG&E and KU Energy.

 E.ON attempted to acquire Endesa in 2006, however this acquisition was overtaken by a joint bid from Italian utility Enel in conjunction with Spanish company Acciona.
 E.ON acquired about €10 billion of assets that the enlarged Enel was required to divest under EU competition rulings.

 In July 2009, the European Commission fined GDF Suez and E.ON €553 million each over arrangements on the MEGAL pipeline.
 It was the second biggest fine imposed by the European Commission and the first in the energy sector.
 In 1975, Ruhrgas and Gaz de France concluded a deal according to which they agreed not to sell gas in each other's home market.
 The deal was abandoned in 2005.

 In 2009, E.ON and RWE established an equally owned joint venture Horizon Nuclear Power to develop around 6,000 MWe of new nuclear capacity in the United Kingdom by 2025 at the Wylfa and Oldbury sites.
 However, in March 2012 E.ON and RWE announced they were pulling out of the project due to difficult financial conditions.

 In August 2011, the company announced a possible loss of 10,000 of its 85,600 employees due to the German decision to close all the country's nuclear power stations by 2022, instead of by 2036 as the Bundestag had decided on 28 October 2010.